gnif/LookingGlass/doc/overview.rst

    are currently no distribution packages for it, so it must be built from source before installation.

+Looking Glass Server
+   The Windows guest application that generates the video feed for the Looking Glass client.
+There are broadly two implementations of the server: the Looking Glass IDD and the legacy host application.

 Looking Glass IDD
    The recommended Windows Indirect Display Driver.
 It creates a virtual monitor, sends its frames to the client and provides direct keyboard and